-I research the capabilities and limitations of predictive machine learning algorithms in social services, with a focus on child and family policy.
+I research the capabilities and limitations of predictive machine learning models in social services, with a focus on child and family policy.
 My goal is to contribute to the safe regulation of these rapidly proliferating tools.
+I am also enthusiastic about data science, administrative data, and social safety net research more broadly!

 My focus is on predictive models in child and family policy.
 I have been developing expertise in child and family policy since my undergraduate years, through a self-designed undergraduate major in Human Development and Social Policy, an internship in public benefits and community resource navigation, two years as a research assistant at the child and family policy research organization Child Trends, and a job as committee assistant for the Health and Human Services Committee of the New Mexico House of Representatives.